-Echinacea is an easy-to-grow plant that will add a pretty pop of color to any space.
+Echinacea is an easy-to-grow plant that will add a pretty pop of colour to any space.
 Not only is this plant pollinator-friendly, but it makes for a beautiful cut flower too!
 Here’s how to plant, prune, and care for coneflowers.

 Echinacea has a very special place in my heart and my garden.
 There’s so much to love about these gorgeous spiky flowers.
 They are drought tolerant and won’t complain about poor soil.

-With all these wonderful benefits, echinacea surely deserves a permanent spot in your garden!
+With all these wonderful benefits, Echinacea surely deserves a permanent spot in your garden!